What is Intuitive Eating? (And Why It’s Not a Free-For-All)

 Eating guided by trust, not rules or fear

-In fact, intuitive eating (sometimes called attuned eating, mindful eating, wisdom eating, conscious eating, or even “normal” eating) is one of the most effective approaches to healing your relationship with food, especially for those struggling with disordered eating or long cycles of dieting.
+In fact, intuitive eating (sometimes called attuned eating, mindful eating, conscious eating, or even “normal” eating) is one of the most effective approaches to healing your relationship with food, especially for those struggling with disordered eating or long cycles of dieting.

 What is Intuitive Eating Like?

-Think back to a time—maybe long ago—when:
+Think back to a time—perhaps very long ago—when:

 You didn’t worry about portion sizes or calories